ashik5757/Hangman_Game/README.md

 4. If you complete 10 words, you'll win.
 5. If you want to kill the man,just type 'kill' and game will end.
 (But your earned score will be 0)

-## Read all the Details and README files inside the folders, if you don't want to face any technical errors.
+## If you don't want to face any technical errors, read all the Details and README files in the folders.